WHAT IS THE PURPOSE OF THE PLACEMENT?

 - High school algebra text and math teachers.

 - Review books for various areas covered can be purchased at most bookstores.

 The algebra level test material includes: working with integer and rational exponents, factoring algebraic expressions, working with polynomials, working with radical and rational expressions, solving linear and algebraic equations and inequalities in one variable, solving quadratic equations, finding the equation of a line, graphing linear functions, solving problems involving ratios and proportions, and solving word problems associated with the given material.

 The precalculus level test material includes working with polynomial, rational, exponential and logarithmic functions and their graphs, solving equations with these functions, and trigonometry.

 CAN I TEST AGAIN?

 Statistically, unless an extensive review takes place between the two tests, students tend to perform at the same level both times.
-If you really feel that your performance was a fluke, you may retest.
+If you really feel that your performance was a fluke, you may retest one time.